-You will not see, any time soon, electric power plants in every day workhorses general aviation class aircraft just because there are still too many limitations to overcome.
-The main problem is power storage: liquid fuel (Mogas, AVgas or Jet fuel) has the highest energy density per weight, which is very hard to beat, except for nuclear power plants.
+Developments are in progress to electrify some every day general aviation class aircraft or even new designs.
+Because of many limitations to overcome, large scale applications will not come any time soon.
+The main problem is energy storage: liquid fuel (Mogas, AVgas or Jet fuel) has the highest energy density per weight, which is very hard to beat, except for nuclear fission or fusion.
+This will limit the range of any aircraft trying to fly any considerable amount of time or distance with a worthwhile payload.

 For an aircraft to be able to fly, the engine/propeller must produce enough thrust to accelerate the aircraft to lift-off speed and climb for a maximum of five minutes at full power (usually).
 Power is reduced to maximum climb power within those five minutes until the cruise altitude is reached.
 After that the engine is normally set between 55 to 75% power and the aircraft flies to its intended destination.

 How the propeller is driven or rotated doesn't really matter, this can either be a piston or turbine engine.
 Recently, a number of manufacturers are experimenting with electric propulsion systems, which include hybrids too.

 The main challenge for electrical flight is where and how to store the required electrical energy for the entire flight.
 Or find a novel way to replenish the used energy while flying.